 - Inability to scale.

-- Costly database trips
+- Costly database trips.

-- Overloading mainframes
+- Overloading mainframes.

-- Slow user experience
+- Slow user experience.

-- Business latency & costs
+- Increased business latency & costs.

 Overcome Scalability Hurdles

-Keep Data Synchronized Using Database Dependencies
+Data Synchronization Using Database Dependencies

 Simplify Application Logic Using Read-Through and Write-Through